Mees Rijks

-Mees Rijks (born 8 March 2003) is a Dutch professional footballer who plays as a striker for Dutch Eerste Divisie club De Graafschap.
+Mees Rijks (born 8 March 2003) is a Dutch professional footballer who plays as a striker for Forest Green Rovers on loan from club Bristol Rovers.

 Club career

+FC Utrecht

 He played as a youngster for FC Abcoude and Amsterdamsche FC prior to joining the youth academy at FC Utrecht.
-After four feats progressing through their youth ranks, Rijks signed his first professional contract in June 2019 at the age of 16 years-old, agreeing to a two-year deal, with the option for an additional season.
+After four years progressing through their youth ranks, Rijks signed his first professional contract in June 2019 at the age of 16 years-old, agreeing to a two-year deal, with the option for an additional season.

 Rijks made his debut in the Eerste Divisie for Jong FC Utrecht in the 2020–21 season as a second-half substitute in an 0–1 defeat against MVV Maastricht on 5 March 2021.
 Rijks scored his first goal in the Eerste Divisie against FC Eindhoven on the 12 May 2021, getting the first for his side in a 2–2 away draw.
 After finding the net again at the start of the 2021–22 season, Rijks signed a new professional contract with Utrecht at the age of 18 years-old in September 2021, extending his contract until 2023.

-On 13 March 2022, Rijks made his Eredivisie debut for the Senior FC Utrecht side, appearing as an 82nd minute substitute in a 0–1 home defeat against PSV Eindhoven.
+On 13 March 2022, Rijks made his Eredivisie debut for the senior FC Utrecht side, appearing as an 82nd-minute substitute in a 0–1 home defeat against PSV Eindhoven.

+Vålerenga

 On 12 February 2024, Rijks signed a three-year contract with Vålerenga in Norway.
 He scored his first league goal for the club in April 2024 against Stabaek in a 1–3 defeat for his side.
 Following their promotion to the Eliteserien, he made his debut in that division for Vālerenga in a 3–1 win over Viking FK on 30 March 2025.

+On 4 August 2025, Rijks returned to the Netherlands, joining Eerste Divisie club De Graafschap on a season-long loan deal.

+Bristol Rovers

+On 27 January 2026, Rijks joined EFL League Two club Bristol Rovers on a two-and-a-half year deal for an undisclosed fee.
+Having mainly featured from the bench in his early months with the club, he scored his goal in English football on 11 April, scoring the second in a 3–1 victory over Crawley Town.

+On 18 September 2026, Rijks joined National League club Forest Green Rovers on a three-month loan deal.